evkx/evkx.github.io/content/technology/userinterface/stalks/_index.md

 For example, the car can automatically detect the direction of travel based on the context, such as the position of the car, the road layout, and the obstacles around it.

 The driver can also manually override the car's decision by using the buttons on the steering wheel or the touchscreen.
 The stalkless design is intended to create a more streamlined and futuristic look, as well as to improve the functionality of the car.

-However, some critics have raised concerns about the safety, legality, and usability of the stalkless design, especially in scenarios such as roundabouts, parking lots, and emergency situations.
+However, some critics have raised concerns about the safety, legality, and usability of the stalkless design, especially in scenarios such as roundabouts, parking lots, and emergencies.

-In the below video [Bjørn Nyland](../../../guides/evreviewers/#bjørn-nyland) demonstrates the problem with stalksless design.
+In the video below, [Bjørn Nyland](../../../guides/evreviewers/#bjørn-nyland) demonstrates the problems with stalkless design.

 {{< youtube 5BOmWsV2lto >}}

-The stalkless design is currently available in the new Model S, Model 3 and Model X, and is expected to be introduced in the Model Y soon
+The stalkless design is currently available in the new Model S, Model 3, and Model X, and we expect that Tesla will introduce a stalkless design in the Model Y soon.

 [Continue to mirrors.](../mirrors/)